course-details-portlet

 At the end of this course, students will have gained:

-• knowledge about the core principles in logistics and supply chain management.
+• understanding of the fundamental principles in logistics and supply chain management.

-• knowledge of the different supply chain models and how they work at the firm level.
+• understanding of the different supply chain strategies and their application at the firm level.

-• knowledge about the importance of integration and collaboration in supply network.
+• understanding of the importance of integration and collaboration in supply networks.

-• knowledge of the risks and challenges across logistics and supply chain processes.
+• awareness of risks and challenges across logistics and supply chain processes.

 Skills